 The centers and institutes at the Leavey School of Business focus on interdisciplinary research and cultivate partnerships with the business community to broaden and test their findings.
 These partnerships provide learning opportunities for students and professionals, and give faculty the chance to investigate particular business problems.

 CENTER FOR INNOVATION AND ENTREPRENEURSHIP

-Established to lead the extension of Santa Clara University’s mission into the study and practice of innovation and entrepreneurship, the Center for Innovation and Entrepreneurship (CIE) provides a hub for all entrepreneurial activity within the community.
-It also drives the development of entrepreneurship curricula and assists students, faculty, and alumni with the launch of new ventures.
+Established to lead the extension of Santa Clara University’s mission into the study and practice of innovation and entrepreneurship, the Center for Innovation and Entrepreneurship (CIE) provides a hub for entrepreneurial activity within the community.
+It also drives the development of entrepreneurship curricula and assists students, faculty/staff, and alumni with the launch of new ventures.

-With a distinguished advisory board that includes alumni entrepreneurs, venture capitalists, venture attorneys and accountants, corporate executives, and the deans of the schools of business, engineering, law and the college of arts and sciences, the CIE engages students with Silicon Valley community leaders and startups through internship and mentor opportunities.
+With a distinguished advisory board that includes entrepreneurs, venture capitalists, venture attorneys and accountants, corporate executives, and the deans of the schools of business, engineering, law and the college of arts and sciences, the CIE engages students with Silicon Valley community leaders and startups through internship and mentor opportunities.

 EXECUTIVE DEVELOPMENT CENTER